Home » Edinburgh » Real Mary King’s Close tickets

 The Real Mary King’s Close is one of the best underground tours in Edinburgh.

-Hidden beneath the Royal Mile, Mary King’s Close is a collection of streets, homes, and passageways offering a glimpse of life in the city of Edinburgh in the 17th century.
+Hidden beneath the Royal Mile, Mary King’s Close is a collection of streets, homes, and passageways offering a glimpse of life in Edinburgh in the 17th century.

 Guided tours at this highly-rated attraction help visitors learn about the myths and mysteries surrounding the people who lived, worked, and died here.

 A ‘Close’ is a residential street without through access.
-It is a Scottish term to refer to ancient narrow streets that lie beneath Edinburgh’s High Street and Royal Mile.
+It is a Scottish term referring to ancient narrow streets beneath Edinburgh’s High Street and Royal Mile.

 What to expect at Mary King’s Close